vuminhkh0a/BRAIN_TUMOR/README.md

 ## Features

-- Upload MRI brain scan images
+- Upload MRI brain scan images and classify them into one of four classes: "Glioma", "Meningioma", "No Tumor", or "Pituitary"
-- Early-stage implementation of tumor classification
-- Trained with dataset from https://github.com/sartajbhuvaji/brain-tumor-classification-dataset
+- Trained on the dataset from https://github.com/sartajbhuvaji/brain-tumor-classification-dataset
-- Trained with pretrained Resnet50 model using RadImageNet weights
+- Fine-tuned using a pretrained ResNet50 model with RadImageNet weights
-- Built with **Streamlit** for quick prototyping and deployment
+- Built with **Streamlit** and **PyTorch**
-- Code written in **Python** with focus on PyTorch

 ## Project Status